Peterborough Business Airport: Facilities

 The airfield is operated by Aerolease Ltd. Aviation fuel (both avgas and jet fuel) is available on-site; hangarage and parking by arrangement.

 The main runway, 10/28, offers 987 × 23 m of asphalt with a long overshoot.
 The unlicensed runway 16/34 is WW2 concrete.

 Flying Club Conington offer fixed-wing aircraft hire and training and bar/catering facilities.
+Mid-Anglia School of Flying (MASF) also offer fixed-wing aircraft hire and training.
 Aerolease Engineering offer aircraft engineering services.

 FlyCB permanently closed in 2016 it was a microlight Flying school offering training in the EV97 Team Eurostar high performance light aircraft style microlight.
 It offered courses for the National Private Pilots licence, aircraft hire, flight & ground examination.

 Ampsair offers microlight flying training, private hire and ground school, flight and ground exams, microlight instructor courses, microlight to light aircraft training for SSEA rating.

 Other tenants include MFH Helicopters who offer helicopter hire and training.

 Runways – Supplement

 Although not AIP/NATS 'listed' runway 16/34 is approximately 800 metres in length and of broadly similar width to 10/28.
 Whilst it is in less good repair than the main 10/28 runway, some local pilots regard it as the preferable option when significant cross-wind conditions affect runway 10/28.